 Critical Error Message Common Causes

 There can be many reasons you have this error message.
 Most of the time, it can be narrowed down to just a few.
 Let’s explore the most common causes.

 The large number of plugins available for use in WordPress is one of its best features.
 That being said, it can be a double-edged sword.
 It’s generally best to do your research when looking to install and use a new plugin for your site.
 Some are outdated, no longer supported, or incompatible with the most recent version of WordPress, and should be avoided.
 However, even the best paid plans can get ruined sometimes.
 In this case, recovery mode is your friend.

 Broken or Outdated Theme

 Themes are great for making your WordPress stand out from the crowd.
 Themes like Divi allow you to customize your site extensively, allowing for endless design options.
-There are 1000’s of themes on the market.
+There are thousands of themes on the market.
 Sometimes when themes are updated, wires get crossed, and your theme could break.
 Additionally, there are situations when you install a theme and forget to update it.
 If WordPress releases an updated version that isn’t compatible with your theme, you could get the technical difficulties error message.

 2. Technical Difficulties Error Message

 Another reason that you might require recovery mode is when you have the dreaded technical difficulties error message.
 The Technical Difficulties Error Message in WordPress Recovery Mode usually consists of the following simple, yet quite unnerving, message:

 Technical Difficulties Error Message Common Causes